Labour and Plaid Cymru approve Wales government deal

 It is expected that the deal will be published on Monday.

+In a blog post, Darren Williams, a member of Labour's executive committee, said the agreement including free childcare for all two-year-olds, creation of a national care service, limits on second home ownership, the creation of a publicly-owned construction company and an energy company, and changes in the Senedd's size.

-The first minister has previously explained the talks were necessary because Welsh Labour has no overall majority to deal with "challenging and ambitious issues".
+The first minister has previously explained the talks were necessary because Welsh Labour has no overall majority to deal with "challenging and ambitious issues" as it has 30 of the 60 seats in Cardiff Bay.

 Talks were publicly announced in September after Labour and Plaid Cymru had been in discussions over the summer around policies they could work together on.